 Certain erectile dysfunction prescription drugs not covered by GEHA's Prescription Drug Program are available to GEHA health plan members at a discount.
 If your physician writes a prescription for a non-covered erectile dysfunction drug (excluding Levitra and Viagra) to treat impotency, you may purchase it through the CVS Caremark Mail Service Pharmacy, paying 100% of the discounted amount.
-To order, complete the form called CVS Caremark Mail Service Pharmacy Order Form, which is available from www.geha.com.
-Mail this form along with your prescription and check or credit card number to:
+To order, complete the form called CVS Caremark Mail Service Pharmacy Order Form, which is available from www.geha.com and mail along with full payment to the address on the order form.